Alternity: System

 Depending on how far below the skill score the player rolled, there are 3 progressively better layers of success and 2 levels of failure.
 An action is determined using this same system, making the game very uniform.
 Only armor rolls and damage rolls did not use the d20.

 Life points, called 'Durability', are categorized into Stun, Wound, and Mortal damage.
 Stun damage can immobilize a character, but are not life-threatening.
 They are restored at the end of a scene.
 Wound damage can immobilize a character and inflicts 1 stun damage point for every 2 wound damage points received.
 It can be recovered by resting.
 Mortal damage can kill a character, and inflicts 1 wound damage point for every 2 mortal damage points received.
 It can be restored by use of the Medical Science–surgery skill.
 Durabilities can also be repaired by healing.

 It was designed to be a generic rule set around which a campaign world could be built.
 It was not very heavily marketed and suffered from mediocre sales.
 Increased focus on the d20 system led to the discontinuation of the game in 2000.

 Much of the content of the Alternity game has been absorbed into the d20 Modern role-playing game.
 The Dark•Matter campaign is an entire d20 Modern expansion and Star*Drive is part of the d20 Future expansion.
 The Gamma World campaign is an d20 Modern expansion by Sword & Sorcery Studios (White Wolf).

 Dice mechanics

 Alternity uses four, six, eight, twelve, and twenty-sided dice.
-It does not use the popular ten-sided die, perhaps to help distinguish it from the competing World of Darkness and the Trinity role-playing game, published by White Wolf Game Studio.

 The probability curve created by the addition or subtraction of a d20 and another die is shaped like a plateau, with two straight lines on both ends of the flat region.
 This is intermediate between the totally flat probability curve rolled by rolling a 20-sided die and the bell-shaped curve produced by die pool systems.